alanng10/Secane/Docue/Web/a.md

 like any Class Lang module.

 Browser Class Lang System get module list from Internet Uri.
-The System then execute entry module as declared in the network response.
+The System then execute entry module as declared in the network response at the Uri.